 Melvin Chain Tensioner

-Vertical dropouts hold the rear axle at a fixed distance from the cranks.
-Nine times out of ten this doesn't put the rear wheel at the right spot for a single speed drivetrain and the result is a chain that is too loose or too tight.
+Vertical dropouts hold the rear axle at a fixed distance from the cranks and nine times out of ten this doesn’t put the rear wheel at the right spot for a single speed drivetrain.
+The result is a chain that is too loose or too tight.
 The Melvin takes care of the chain tension and lets you run a single speed wheel on almost any frame with a derailleur hanger.

 The mounting pivot has spacers that can be arranged to adjust the chainline.
 The Melvin works best, of course, with our hubs, but the chainline spacers allow it to work with most other hubs too.
 In addition to the pivot spacers, the pulleys have side to side float to quiet slight variances in chainline.

 The pulleys are made of extruded and machined aluminum and have sealed bearings for durability.
 They are 2.25mm thick at the tooth which fits inside most narrow multi-speed chains, and the pulley cage is wide enough to allow 1/8″ single speed chains as well.

 We make spare parts available to extend the life of you Melvin.
 Older models with plastic pulleys can be upgraded with the new sealed bearing pulleys.